hal9ooo/Euribor-rates-PowerBI/README.md

 # Euribor-rates-PowerBI
-Euribor rates, taken from www.euribor.it, from 1999 to date.
+EURIBOR	1 month,	3 month,	6 month,	12 month rates, taken from www.euribor.it, from 1999 to date.

 Just open in PowerBi and refresh.